-- The Company has adequate systems of internal control in place to ensure that assets are safeguarded against loss from unauthorized use or disposition, and that transactions are authorized, recorded, and reported correctly. - Companies internal audit function is empowered to examine the adequacy, relevance and effectiveness - of control systems, compliance with laws, regulations & policies, plans and statutory requirements. - The Company also has an exhaustive budgetary control system.
+- > The Company has adequate systems of internal control in place to ensure that assets are safeguarded against loss from unauthorized use or disposition, and that transactions are authorized, recorded, and reported correctly. - > Companies internal audit function is empowered to examine the adequacy, relevance and effectiveness of control systems, compliance with laws, regulations & policies, plans and statutory requirements.

-Actual performance is reviewed with reference to the budget by the recommengations of the internal auditor.
+- > The Company also has an exhaustive budgetary control system.
+Actual performance is reviewed with reference to the budget by the management on an regular basis. - > Company's Audit Committee reviews the findings and recommendations of the internal auditor.